 |S$300 Cash by PayNow|

 The DBS Altitude is our catch-all credit card which we use it whenever we max out the limits of the previously mentioned cards, or if it’s a situation where non of the above cards give any respectable amount of miles for purchases.

 Although it only gives a meagre 1.2 mpd as compared to other general spending cards, we use it as DBS points are “poolable”.
 We can therefore pool our points earnings from the DBS Altitude card with points earned from the DBS Women’s World Mastercard.

 In this case, we’ll save on the points conversion costs which can really add up when done multiple times.

-The DBS Altitude card also gives 2 lounge visits per year which have really alleviated our travel experience.
+The DBS Altitude card also gives 2 lounge visits per year which has really alleviated our travel experience.
 We were able to save a ton of money on food at the airport and get a chance to relax in between long layovers.

-The Instarem Amaze card has got to be the best thing that happened this year in the world of miles and points.
+The Instarem Amaze Card has got to be the best thing that happened this year in the world of miles and points.

 Instead of being a traditional value-stored debit card, Amaze funnels every transaction into the underlying saved credit card.
 The value proposition is that Instarem will convert every foreign transaction into the Singapore dollar at a favourable exchange rate and allow users to save on the foreign transaction fee.

 A side effect of this (intended or otherwise) is that offline transactions are also converted into online transactions.
 This makes it perfect for credit cards which give bonus points/miles for online purchases.